 If you are unable to contact the ITS Service Center by phone, please be as specific as possible when submitting an email ticket.
 This includes the steps you have taken to identify the issue, the steps you've taken to alleviate the problem and proper contact information including your exact address/building/appt#/contact phone number.

-Note: If you have a digital converter, please view your channel lineup on our Digital Converter Setup and Channel Lineup page.
+Note: If you have an ITS provided digital converter, please view your channel lineup on our Digital Converter Setup Guide page.

 Charter Spectrum Cable Contact

-If you are having an issue with the content of cable service, feel free to contact Charter Spectrum at 315-634-6000.
+If you are having an issue specifically with the content found on the cable service, feel free to contact Charter Spectrum at 315-634-6000.